Does Mobile Ad Sizes really matter?

 Read more mobile optimization tips from Google here.

 Don’t know where to start with your mobile inventory?
 Made one too many costly errors already?
 Partner with MonetizeMore and we will help you navigate the complex landscape of mobile ad optimization to make sure your ad revenue grows in the right direction.
-Sign up today!
+Sign up for a Starter account at MonetizeMore today!

 - Tips in Optimizing Mobile Ads in DFP Small Business